Convicts, conflict and confrontation | National Library of Australia (NLA)

 Introductory activities

-This activity aims to facilitate a shared understanding of the themes and concepts relevant to early experiences in the Australian colonies, as explored in the Australian Curriculum.
-It provides a context for students before they explore related sources from the Treasures Gallery.
+These activities help students develop a shared understanding of the key themes in the Australian Curriculum topic The Australian colonies.
+They provide useful context before students explore related sources from the Treasures Gallery.

-Tell students to imagine they are preparing for the biggest camping trip of their lives - crossing Australia by foot.
-They will only be allowed to take ten items with them.
-Lead a class discussion on the environment and terrain they will be experiencing, the dangers they may face, and the health risks they may encounter.
-Tell students they will be wearing strong boots and warm clothes (with some light layers) and they will be carrying a backpack.
+Ask students to imagine they are preparing for the biggest camping trip of their lives—crossing the Australian continent on foot.
+They can only take ten items with them.
+As a class, discuss the environment and terrain they’ll encounter, the potential dangers, and the health risks.
+Let students know that they’ll already have strong boots, layered clothing and a backpack.

-Use this activity as an introduction to studying Burke and Wills or prior to looking at two of the treasures in this resource, Inland adventures and Frontier conflict.
+Use this as an introduction to the story of Burke and Wills or to explore the Treasures Gallery themes Inland adventures and Frontier conflict.

 Concluding activities

-• Six chairs at the front of the room
+3. Set up a panel with 6 chairs at the front of the class.

 • Elizabeth Goslin